mjoblin/netdumplings/docs/pages/writing_chef.rst

 =======================

-The mission of a dumpling chef is to receive network packets from ``nd-sniff``, process those packets, and ultimately create dumplings.
+The mission of a dumpling chef is to receive network packets from ``nd-sniff``, process those packets, and create dumplings.

 To create a dumpling chef you subclass :class:`DumplingChef` and implement one or both of ``packet_handler()`` and ``interval_handler()``.
-The packet handler is called every time a packet is sniffed by ``nd-sniff``; and the interval handler is called at regular intervals regardless of network packet activity.
+The packet handler is called every time a packet is sniffed by ``nd-sniff``, and the interval handler is called at regular intervals regardless of network packet activity.
 Whatever the handlers ``return`` is automatically packaged into a dumpling by ``nd-sniff`` and sent to ``nd-hub`` which then sends it on to all the eaters.